 I personally use magnesium for relief from permanent nerve damage and muscle spasms.
 I combine PEMF therapy with a topical magnesium lotion to limit the number and severity of headaches that stem from the base of my neck and spine.

 Adding a daily topical magnesium supplement to my pain management plan helps relieve nerve and muscle pain.
 It also helps reduce the pain I experience from my intestines being strangled by adhesions.

 There are quite a few ways to increase your magnesium levels.

 The first three forms on the list are administered by medical professionals.
 Depending on your health insurance plan, they may be quite costly.

 My preferred form is topical.
 I apply a natural magnesium-rich lotion each night to my belly, feet, thighs, and calves.
-I also apply it to my neck, lower back, hips, and shoulders, when they feel tight and sore.
-Within minutes the tension melts away and I am able to fall fast asleep.
+I also apply it to my neck, lower back, hips, and shoulders.
+Within minutes the tension melts away, and I can fall fast asleep.